- How did Diana Baumrind come up with parenting styles?

 Like authoritative parenting outcomes, it improves children’s development and helps them cope better in different situations.
 These impacts can benefit them later in life too.

 Of course, some children are naturally more of a challenge to their parents.
-If you need support dealing with difficult behaviour the NHS offers some advice and links to positive parenting strategies to help you.
+If you need support dealing with difficult behavior, very well family offers some advice and links to positive parenting strategies to help you.

 Observations about Diana Baumrind parenting styles